teddygroves/documentation/Data-Lake/README.md

 In addition to synchronizing folders containing sequencing runs, the script can optionally copy sample-sheet files located in a separate folder; for a given run ${NAME} the sample-sheet is expected to be named ${NAME}.csv.

+# BlobServiceClient
+The BlobServiceClient allows you to manipulate Azure Storage service resources and blob containers.